ParlocameonTheDev/BPP/README.md

 Version 1.2.0

-We have officially split up BPP into two seperate mods, "BPP-Cards", and "BPP-Maps."
+We have officially split up BPP into two seperate mods, "BPP", and "BPP-Maps."
 This will make it easier to play with specific content from are pack.

 New Card: AA-12 Shotgun